harrybreak/sar-broker/QueueSpec.md

 When the named ``QueueBroker`` does not exist, the connect returns null.
 Otherwise, the connect waits until there is a matching accept so that a channel can be constructed and returned.

-*Note: we could consider introducing a timeout here, limiting the wait for the rendez-vous to happen.*
+*Note: we could consider introducing a timeout here, limiting the wait for the rendezvous to happen.*

 ### Sending messages on queues
 > Signature: ``MessageQueue::send(byte[] bytes, int offset, int length) -> void``